Today I’ll be sharing how I made DIY resin agate!

 If you were considering trying wax paper as the base here are the results I got.
 The wax from the paper ended up melting into the resin which left the cheeseboard with a bunch of stuck paper.
 Not the best results.
 I ended up sanding it down later but the finish still looked rough and it took too much time to remove.

-How to make a Lavender Cheeseboard! ( with no setting time in between layers)
+How to make a Lavender Agate Board! ( with no setting time in between layers)

-Adding the Gold Effect to your cheese board!
+Adding the Gold Effect to your DIY RESIN AGATE! (optional)

 I had a hard time finding clear embossing ink the wasn’t made for stamping so I bought one with a stamp pad and only used the ink. ( ended up finding it at Micheals) Here’s the embossing powder I used.